sherine-aishu/Portfolio-Project-2/README.md

 - *We have added a new host as target by collecting its metrics using node exporter (Step 5: Adding hosts to prometheus as targets)*

+- *Then we are installing grafana and configuring it to visualize the data from the datasources like prometheus*